symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string | array`` **default**: ``['loadValidatorMetadata']``

-Defines the static method which is called to load the validation metadata of the class.
+Defines the name of the static method which is called to load the validation metadata of the class.
 You can define an array of strings with the names of several methods.
 In that case, all of them will be called in that order to load the metadata.

 strict_email
 ............